+Online document signing has significant business benefits.
 Getting a document approved and signed-off is a crucial part of any business, be it an order, sales contract, claim forms, internal HR documents or any other type of document that needs to be clearly agreed and approved preferably with a clear audit trail.

-In today’s economic climate the traditional inefficient paper-based approach of manually sending, signing, tracking and storing documents has become a major cost burden for organisations.
+In today’s economic climate, the traditional inefficient paper-based approach of manually sending, signing, tracking and storing documents has become a major cost burden for organisations.

 An obvious solution to the above paper document approval problem is to use electronic documents and digital signatures.
 Typically document signing solutions are categorised as:

-- “e-signature” solutions – these can be a simple mouse scribble, scanned signature image or any other mark which indicates the user’s consent.
+- eSignature solutions – These can be a simple mouse scribble, scanned signature image or any other mark which indicates the user’s consent.

-Why a Cloud solution?
+Why a cloud solution?

 A fully automated approval process is required so that business professionals can concentrate on the core business tasks rather than chasing paper or emails – and with emails one never quite knows if you are dealing with the latest version.

 Ascertia’s products fully support PDF/A compliant digital signatures and recommends that PDF documents are first converted to PDF/A and then a PAdES signature is applied.

 Furthermore there is a need to agree and sign-off on documents with both internal and external users.
 With external users it’s not possible to control which software they have locally on their machines.